ZSU-57-2: Origins

 During World War II, ground-attack aircraft emerged as a significant threat to mechanized units on the move.
 Conventional towed anti-aircraft artillery (AAA), as well as vehicle Mounted smaller machine guns like the ones found on the ZiS-12 were an inadequate response under such conditions owing to the time needed to bring anti-aircraft machine guns into action.
 This experience made it clear that an anti-aircraft tracked vehicle, armed with small-bore autocannons or heavy machine guns, was needed.
-Vehicles such as the German Wirbelwind and specialized variants of the US M3 Half-track had been used to good effect in the final battles of World War II, both by the US and nations which had received the M3 through Lend-Lease.
+Vehicles such as the German Wirbelwind and specialized variants of the US M3 Half-track had been used to good effect in the final battles of World War II, both by the Germans, the US and nations which had received the M3 through Lend-Lease.

 In 1942, Soviet engineers developed the T-60-3.
 The vehicle, based on the T-60 light tank chassis, was armed with two 12.7 mm DShK heavy machine guns; but the prototype did not go into production because of flaws in the design.
 The SU-72 SPAAG and several other experimental vehicles based on the T-60 or T-70 light tank chassis and armed with 37 mm autocannon were also tested in 1942–1943.
 The ZSU-37 was based on the chassis of the SU-76M self-propelled gun (SPG) and armed with one 37 mm 61K anti-aircraft autocannon in an open-top rotating armoured turret.
 The vehicle entered production in February 1945 and was in small-scale production until 1948.

 After World War II it became clear that the firepower of a single 37 mm AA gun was insufficient to destroy the high-speed, low-altitude targets, which airplanes started to become at the time.
 SPAAGs based on light tank chassis had poor maneuverability in difficult terrain, slow off-road speed and insufficient range in comparison with medium tanks and SPGs.
 Thus the ZSU-37s were retired from service by the end of the 1940s.